-A Coaching for Literacy Fight for Literacy Game brings coaches, players, and fans together in common cause: ensuring our children can read.
+Alabama will host Coaching for Literacy’s Fight for Literacy Games initiative, which brings players, coaches, and fans together in a common cause: ensuring America’s children can read.

-To raise awareness about the issues connected to illiteracy, Tennessee's coaching staff will wear the Coaching for Literacy Green for Literacy awareness kit, showcasing a green tie produced by Peter Millar as well as a green lapel pin and wrist band.
+To raise awareness about the issues connected to illiteracy, Alabama’s coaching staff will wear Coaching for Literacy’s Green for Literacy awareness kit, showcasing a green tie provided by Peter Millar as well as a green lapel pin and wrist band.

 Thanks to the support of sports teams and generous donors, Coaching for Literacy has funded over 50 literacy projects across 20 communities in 11 states directly impacting 8,000 children.

 The mission of Coaching for Literacy is to use the power of sports to raise awareness about the problem of illiteracy and generate financial support for literacy programs nationwide.

 Coaching for Literacy - Trey Carroll - firstname.lastname@example.org - 901.410.3633